codeconscious/unique-file-generator-csharp/README.md

 This tool targets .NET 6 and, for now, needs to be compiled manually.

 ## Usage
 At the minimum, you must specify the number of files you want to generate.
-This should be an sequence of numbers (with optional commas).
+This should be a single positive integer (with optional commas).

+#### Example

 ```
-dotnet run [filecount]
+dotnet run 1000
 ```

 ### Argument Flags